 This is the first in a series of mini-reviews as I take a break from my Tom Baker DVDs and re-watch the 21st Century episodes in order.
 Some, I have watched many a time but there are many that I haven’t seen for a good while.
 This will be a journey that will take me through various states from euphoria to despair.
 You will, no doubt, be exposed to relentless ranting about chronic screwdrivers as well as gushing praise for Matt Smith.

 The first episode has certainly been a happy revisitation and I’m looking forward to watching The End of the World for the first time since it was first aired.
-I seem to remember that it involved the Restaurant at the End of the Universe – I’m off to find out …
+I seem to remember that it involved the – I’m off to find out …